Indominuz18/CMPT-419-Project/README.md

 ```

 This will launch an interactive GUI where you can:
-- Record audio or load audio files
+- Load audio samples using the "Load Sample" or "Load Audio File" buttons
-- View audio waveform and extracted features
+- Features will be automatically extracted and visualized
-- Classify the audio as a question or statement
+- Classify audio using the "Classify" button
-- See confidence scores for the classification

 ### Run All Stages